-What if I mess up homeschooling high school and my child doesn’t have everything he needs to graduate?
+What if I mess up homeschooling high school and my child doesn’t have everything he needs to graduate on his transcript?
 I had this question myself, and I hear it now from homeschool moms all. the. time.
 But the good news is that this concern over homeschool graduation requirements, while very common, is also easily dispelled!

 That’s my job today — to give you everything you need to know about homeschool graduation requirements, so you can be well-informed and feel confident as you are homeschooling high school.
 I consider the encouragement of moms who are homeschooling teens as one of my big missions in life, because I believe EVERY mom can provide the high school education her teen needs!

 So let’s get right to it, because you’re going to be amazed how easy this is.
 Here goes; are you ready?